-Click here for TICKET RESERVATIONS and to see FULL LIST OF HOURS for Curious Kids’ Museum and Curious Kids’ Discovery Zone.
-Then scroll down.
+Click HERE for TICKET RESERVATIONS & for FULL LIST OF HOURS for Curious Kids’ Museum and Curious Kids’ Discovery Zone. ***Then scroll down towards bottom to choose date/location.***

 Programs

-Wee Discover is held Wednesdays at 10:30 a.m. and 2:00 p.m. during the school year at Curious Kids’ Museum for preschoolers based on the concepts of “Mother Goose Science” for young children.
+Wee Discover is based on the concepts of “Mother Goose Science” for young children.
 The program helps children discover the world around them by linking reading a different story each week with hands-on learning play experiences about different themes.
 Children exercise body motion, hand-eye coordination, and grasp how the many things in the world around us really work by experiencing them.
 Parents enjoy sharing this experience with their children and meeting other parents.
 These fun programs are free with memberships or paid admission.
 Wee Discover is not held during Christmas Vacation, Spring Break or Summer Vacation.

 Free with membership or paid admission.